 These challenges impact students especially.
 Students in the GTHA make up over 600,000 people who travel daily across a region of 8, 296.8 sq km .
 These numbers place particular demands for service on an already crowded transportation system.
 Not only do a high number of students live off-campus, they also must travel to other locations for work and leisure.
 Colleges and universities in the GTHA are spread throughout the region, containing both downtown and suburban campuses.
 At this scale, time spent on both transit and the road is one factor that limits students’ ability to engage in campus activities in and outside of the classroom.

 The issue of student travel extends beyond students themselves.
-The vitality and success of the universities in the Toronto region depends on options for students to reach campuses effectively at all hours of the day so that they can take advantage of opportunities and meet demands of campus life.
+The vitality and success of the colleges and universities in the Greater Toronto and Hamilton Region depends on options for students to reach all campuses effectively at all hours of the day so that they can take advantage of opportunities and meet demands of campus life.
 Students participating fully in their communities, as well as their studies, enriches the vitality of the GTHA as a whole.

 to generate conversation between students, scholars, post-secondary institutions, policy makers and communities about the importance of addressing students’ travel needs in planning and policy making

 through utilizing a strong partnership and while expanding to all GTHA Colleges and Universities, we will provide first-of-its kind data and insights on topics identified through a collaborative effort, which can be used to inform public policy and bring change

 create a substantive publicly available resources to enable teaching, collaborative research and policy making for post-secondary institutions, and public and private organizations across Canada

 in the longer term, there is an opportunity to pursue a province-wide or national collaboration